qsb-dev/quantum-space-buddies/README.md

 - [Chris Yeninas](https://github.com/PhantomGamers)

 ### Special Thanks
-- Thanks to Logan Ver Hoef for help with the game code.
+- Thanks to Logan Ver Hoef for help with the game code, and for helping make the damn game in the first place.
-- Thanks to all the people in the Outer Wilds Discord for helping in public tests.
+- Thanks to all the people who helped in public tests.
-- Special thanks (and apologies) to all the people in the #modding channel, which I (_nebula) have been using as a virtual [rubber duck.](https://en.wikipedia.org/wiki/Rubber_duck_debugging)

 ### Dependencies